HabazGames/Shrink-Game-Privacy-Policy/Privacy Policy.md

 <h2>Disclosure of Your Personal Data</h2>
 <p>We do not share or disclose Your personal data as We do not collect at all in the first place.</p>
 <h1>Children's Privacy</h1>
-<p>Our Application does not collect any personally identifiable information from anyone under the age of 13.
-The Service is safe to use for all ages, including children 13 and under.</p>
+<p>Our Application does not collect any personally identifiable information from anyone under the age of 13.</p>
 <h1>Links to Other Websites</h1>
 <p>No links to any third-party websites are present in Our Application, and thus your experience with Our Service is safe.</p>
 </p>